Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

 The terms $G^{ia}_{kc}H^{jb}_{ld}$ and $-G^{ai}_{kc}H^{jb}_{ld}$ appear different and would not be combined initially.
-By applying antisymmetric reordering, we find they are identical and can be merged to reduce the total terms count.
+By applying antisymmetric reordering, we find they are identical and can be merged to reduce the total term count.

 \item \lstinline{simplifyUseDummyIndices(expr)}.
 This function exploits the renamability of dummy summation indices.
 It performs a self-mapping on the set of dummy indices, preferentially assigning them to irreducible density matrices of rank two and higher.
 This ensures a consistent index labeling for density matrices, facilitating further simplification and yielding a cleaner expression.
+As an example, consider